craftingcity/RollHighOrDie/Features - Communal.md

 ###### 2 AP
 'You scream with the pride and rage of battle, emboldening your like-minded allies.'

 Make an Intimidation Skill Check.
-If the result is equal to or greater than the Will Defense of any creatures within 20 feet of you who do not also have this Trait, you impose the 'Frightened' [[Ailment]]
+If the result is equal to or greater than the Will Defense of any creatures within 30 feet of you who do not also have this Trait, you impose the 'Frightened' [[Ailment]] on that creature.

+Allies within 30 feet of you who also have this Trait

 # EXP - 2
 ## Rally